Rachael loves to watch TV on streaming sites. She reviews TV shows with attention to themes, tropes, and character development.

 - What is the line between healthy fandom and toxic fandom?

-Is every Sufficiently Popular Thing doomed to toxic fandom out of the sheer numbers of fans?
+- Is every sufficiently popular thing doomed to toxic fandom because of the sheer number of fans?

 The Ingredients of Toxic Fandom